nux-project/nuxutils/README.md

-Nucleus Utilities
+Nux Utilities
 =================

-Nucleus utilities is meant as a POSIX-compliant implementation of the GNU Core Utilities written in assembly language.
+Nux Utilities is meant as a POSIX-compliant implementation of the GNU Core Utilities written in assembly language.
 These utilities are meant to be portable across multiple operating systems, including, but not limited to, Linux and the BSD family (FreeBSD, OpenBSD, etc).